 The rate of interest on loans is charged daily on the reducing balance of the loan.

-Owner-members are required to make compulsory savings while they have an outstanding loan balance.
-These savings may only be withdrawn when all loan balances are repaid in full.
+Owner-members may opt-in to regular contributions to a collateral savings account whilst repaying an outstanding loan balance.
+These savings may only be withdrawn, and contributions ceased, when all loan balances are repaid in full.

 The value, number and frequency of loan repayments will be agreed at the time of application.